aurasphere/aurasphere/README.md

 ### Hi there! 👋 I'm Donato, and this is your daily fortune:

-> 🥠 You will live long enough to open many fortune cookies.
+> 🥠 You can always find happiness at work on Friday.

-Last update: Tue Dec  8 22:57:20 2020
+Last update: Tue Dec  8 22:59:07 2020